voschezang/coding-handbook/management-principles.md

 **Expectation management**

 - Under-promise (and over-deliver) to stakeholders.
 Avoid uncertainty and build trust.
+    - Focus on *long-term*, abstract goals.
+Rely on *minimal* requirements.
+    - Add in slack as a buffer against risks.

 - Over-promise internally, in order to motivate employees.
+    - Include a *short-term* planning, that is specific.
+Include *full* requirements.
-In addition, prefer learning over blaming.
+    - In addition, prefer learning over blaming.

 Technique: